 I really wish Amazon would give Prime status for free in exchange for reaching a certain spending threshold.

 The fact that the Amazon cards both offer 2 percent back at restaurants, gas stations and drugstores doesn’t sway me, either.
-I’m already getting 3 percent back on dining (and a 30,000-point sign-up bonus after spending $3,000 in the first three months) thanks to my new Wells Fargo Propel American Express® Card.
+I’m already getting 3 points per dollar on dining (and a 30,000-point sign-up bonus after spending $3,000 in the first three months) thanks to my new Wells Fargo Propel American Express® Card.
 And my Blue Cash Everyday® Card from American Express returns 2 percent back at U.S. gas stations.
 Plus, in Q1 and Q3, my Chase Freedom offered 5 percent back on gas, and the Q3 promotion included drugstores as well.
 None of these cards charge annual fees.

 The Amazon cards have minimal sign-up bonuses (a one-time $70 gift card for the Prime Rewards card and $50 for the non-Prime version).
 These cards – and a Prime membership in general – are better deals for people who spend even more money at Amazon.com and Whole Foods.
 They also make sense if you value the other Prime benefits.
 My family probably wouldn’t get much out of Prime Video, Prime Music or Prime Day, to name a few.